-Prosecutors are also searching to introduce testimony from a man who says that even as he and Bass had been inmates within the Whatcom County Jail, Bass advised him information about the alleged crime, court docket facts country.
+Prosecutors are also searching to introduce testimony from a man who says that even as he and Bass had been inmates within the Whatcom County Jail, Bass advised him of information about the alleged crime, court docket facts country.
 Bass’ public defenders have filed a motion to exclude the man’s testimony because he changed into waiting to get hold of competency recuperation services at Western State Hospital, information state.
 The guy was discovered to have met the provisional standards for a delusional ailment, in line with court statistics.

 The trial will begin Monday with jury selection, which is anticipated to take numerous days.
 Opening statements will begin after the jury is seated.